Jason Phillips (linebacker): Baltimore Ravens

 Phillips was drafted by the Baltimore Ravens with the first pick (137th overall) in the fifth round of the 2009 NFL draft.

 On September 17, 2011, he was waived by Baltimore.

 Carolina Panthers

 The Carolina Panthers claimed Phillips off of waivers on September 19.

 Philadelphia Eagles

 Phillips signed with the Philadelphia Eagles on March 12, 2013.

 On July 29, 2013, Phillips tore his right anterior cruciate ligament (ACL) in the Eagles' first training camp of the preseason.
 On August 19, 2014, Phillips was released in the first round of roster cuts.

+Personal life

+Phillips and his wife, Brooke, were married in March 2026.